 First, consider what your loved one would like most out of a spa treatment based on the state of their physical body and health.
 Think about things like:

-You should ask them what they'd be comfortable with and honor their thoughts as you plan.
-Remember, practice mindfulness throughout your special spa day and encourage your senior to do the same.
+You should ask them what they'd be comfortable with and honor their preferences as you plan.
+Remember to practice mindfulness throughout your special spa day and encourage your senior to do the same.
 An offshoot of a relaxing day of special attention can be a boost to mental health.

 As you plan the spa treatments, make sure you have all the necessary supplies on hand before you start.
 This will help everything go smoother.
 This could include items like:

-If you're giving them a manicure or pedicure and painting nails make sure you have these items: nail clippers, a file, polish of choice as well as a base coat and a top coat.
+If you're giving them a manicure or pedicure, make sure you have these items: nail clippers, a file, polish of choice as well as a base coat and a top coat.
 You may also want cuticle oil and a foot file to remove calluses.

 SPA TREATMENT OPTIONS